hopelife/moonRepo/_meta/guide/_aws_install.md

 - check version

 ```
-$ node -v
+$ nodejs -v
-The program 'node' is currently not installed.
+The program 'nodejs' is currently not installed.
 You can install it by typing:
-sudo apt install nodejs-legacy
+sudo apt install nodejs
 ```

 - install